-The Crossing National, Inc. admits students of any race, color, national origin, and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
-It does not discriminate on the basis of race, color, national origin, and ethnic origin in administration of its educational policies, admission policies, scholarship and loan programs, and athletic and other school-administered programs.
+The Crossing National, Inc. admits students of any race, color, national origin, sexual orientation, religion, gender identity, and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
+It does not discriminate on the basis of race, color, national origin, sexual orientation, religion, gender identity, and ethnic origin in the administration of its educational policies, admission policies, scholarship and loan programs, and athletic and other school-administered programs.